masaopepin/project-idle-rpg/README.md

 <details><summary>Misc</summary>

 - [condition.js](assets/js/misc/condition.js) Class for conditions that must be met before doing something.
-- [cost.js](assets/js/misc/cost.js) Class for costs required to buy or craft.
+- [cost.js](assets/js/misc/cost.js) Class for costs required to buy or craft something.
 - [reward.js](assets/js/misc/reward.js) Class for rewards that can be given to the player.
 - [multipliers.js](assets/js/misc/multipliers.js) Class for multipliers that affect the player performance.